MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 uint64_t mkRay(int center, int direction);
 {% endhighlight %}

 I've omitted the below from this article for brevity.
-You can find the full implementation on [Github](https://github.com/MichaelBurge/redshift-shellcode).
+You can find the full implementation of these on [Github](https://github.com/MichaelBurge/redshift-shellcode).
 {% highlight cpp %}
 bool is_iterator_finished(iterator x);
 move dereference_iterator(iterator i);